 Don’t get me wrong.

-I think it’s fantastic when nonprofits want to measure their social media efforts.
+I think it’s fantastic when nonprofits want to measure social media success and document their results.

 In fact, it’s vital – consistent measurement is something I strongly recommend (a.k.a. require) of all my clients.

 - How will you know what to improve upon?

 - If you don’t know where you want to go, how will you know when you get there?

 - How will you know that you have taken the right road?